gmontamat/gentun/README.md

 gw.work()
 ```

-Finally, run the genetic algorithm but this time with a *DistributedPopulation* which acts as the *master* node sending
+Finally, run the genetic algorithm but this time with a *DistributedPopulation* or a *DistributedGridPopulation* which
-job requests to the *workers* each time an individual needs to be evaluated.
+acts as the *master* node sending job requests to the *workers* each time an individual needs to be evaluated.

 ```python
 from gentun import GeneticAlgorithm, DistributedPopulation, XgboostIndividual